inesp/inesp.github.io/_posts/2019-08-13-github-aliases-cheatsheet.md

   cog=!sh -c "git branch | grep '$1' | head -n1 | awk '{print $2}' | xargs git co "
 ```

 I don't know about you, but I really do not manage to keep the number of my local branches below 15.
 If they are only at 15, I am actually pretty happy.
-There are always 1 or 2 big ones, from which I am splitting of commits for actual pull requests, then there is a few of open pull requests in review, then there are a few experimental ones of a few, where I am researching something or preparing a presentation for something, then there are many from other team members, which I daily review, ... .
+There are always 1 or 2 big ones, from which I am splitting of commits for actual pull requests, then there are a few of open pull requests in review, then there are a few experimental ones and a few, where I am researching something or preparing a presentation for something, then there are many from other team members, which I daily review, ... .
 Maybe I'm just bad at cleaning up or I just take up too much work.
 Anyway, I set up the above command to help me out.

 The above command runs `grep` over the list of all my git branches and checkouts the first one, which has the provided string in its name.
 Example: